vonovak/react-native-theme-control/docs/install.md

 # @vonovak/react-native-theme-control

-iOS 13 or newer is required for theming logic.
-However, the package builds with iOS 12 and newer.
+iOS 13 or newer is required.

+Version >= 7 supports RN 0.79 and Expo 53.

-Version >=5 supports RN 0.73 and Expo 50.
+Version 5 & 6 supports RN 0.73 and Expo 50.

 Version 4 supports RN 0.72 and Expo 49.